Written by special contributor

 Compassion and empathy are so important.
 Often, you’re dealing with clients in very stressful or life-changing circumstances.

-Can you carry on a conversation?
-Have you done anything that involves teamwork?
-I’m often more interested in people who have failed at something and learned from their mistakes.
+I’m interested in people who have failed at something and learned from their mistakes.
 What we want are well rounded people.

 If you’re planning to practice law in Canada, you’ll want to attend a Canadian law school.
 Here’s a list of law schools in Canada.